 In the past, I had introduced new vocabulary words and had students practice their learning using word webs and different verbal and written activities.
 However, when I had students use worksheets as a means of recording, the loose paper would get lost or sent home at the end of the week.
 When they needed to recall the definition of a past word of the week, they didn’t have a way to go back to their notes.

 Problem solved!
 Each student’s interactive notebook will stay in our classroom all year.
 This will help kids stay organized, and give them a place to keep a running record of words we learn together.
 In addition, to make our classroom word learning more personalized, students can keep track of challenging words they come across in their own reading and add them to their interactive notebooks.

-Join my email list for your very own copy of my Interactive Vocabulary Notebook template, plus monthly vocabulary teaching tips & tricks!
+Join my email list for your very own copy of my Digital Interactive Vocabulary Notebook template, plus monthly vocabulary teaching tips & tricks!

 What is an Interactive Vocabulary Notebook?

 A student-centered, personalized notebook for recording, defining and connecting with vocabulary words.
 Interactive notebooks usually include pages that flip open and out, almost like a “pop-up” card.
 This engagement with the notebook page adds a great tactile element for students.

 An interactive notebook allows students to organize information and deeply learn the meaning(s) of each word.
 These notebooks provide students with outlined pages expecting them to use webs, drawings, stories, and personal connections when writing about each vocabulary word.
 Alongside your classroom Word Wall, these notebooks are great learning tools!
 Plus, interactive notebooks can be modified for any grade level.